microsoft/TaskWeaver/website/docs/experience.md

 embedding_model: text-embedding-ada-002
 embedding: ...
 ```
-4. Send the similar request "calculate the variance value of ./project/sample_data/data_demo.csv" to TaskWeaver.
+4. Send a similar request "calculate the variance value of ./project/sample_data/data_demo.csv" to TaskWeaver.
 You will find TaskWeaver will not make the same mistake again.
 It will ask User to confirm the column name to calculate the variance value.
 ```
 =========================================================
  _____         _     _       __